 Provisioning one-off spare capacity for GKE Autopilot

-I previously documented how to add spare capacity to an Autopilot Kubernetes cluster, whereby you create a balloon Deployment to provision some scheduling headroom.
-This works to constantly give you a certain amount of headroom, so for example if you have a 2vCPU balloon Deployment, and use that capacity it will get rescheduled.
-A useful… Continue reading Provisioning one-off spare capacity for GKE Autopilot
+I previously documented how to add spare capacity to an Autopilot Kubernetes cluster, whereby you create a placeholder Deployment to provision some scheduling headroom.
+This works to constantly give you a certain amount of headroom, so for example if you have a 2vCPU placeholder (a.k.a. balloon) Deployment, and use that capacity it will get rescheduled.… Continue reading Provisioning one-off spare capacity for GKE Autopilot

 Kubernetes for Developers: Reader Discount